 In general, our ability to use our federal and state NOLs to offset potential future taxable income and related income taxes that would otherwise be due is dependent upon our generation of future taxable income, and we cannot predict with certainty when, or whether, we will generate sufficient taxable income to use all of our NOLs.
-For U.S. federal income tax purposes, under the TCJA, as amended by the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act"), NOL carryforwards generated in tax years beginning after December 31, 2017 may be carried forward indefinitely, but for taxable years beginning after December 31, 2020, the deductibility of federal NOLs is limited to 80% of current year taxable income.
-Similar limitations may apply under state law.
-In addition, under Section 382 and Section 383 of the Code, and corresponding provisions of state law, if a corporation undergoes an "ownership change," its ability to use its pre-change NOLs and other pre-change tax attributes (such as research and development tax credits) to offset its post-change income may be limited, including as a result of ownership changes that are beyond its control.
-A Section 382 "ownership change" is generally defined as a greater than 50 percentage point change (by value) in the company's equity ownership by certain"5-percent shareholders" over a rolling three-year period.
-There is also a risk that due to regulatory changes, such as suspensions on the use of NOLs, or other unforeseen reasons, existing NOL carryforwards could expire or otherwise be unavailable to offset future income tax liabilities.
+For U.S. federal income tax purposes, under the TCJA, as amended by the CARES Act NOL carryforwards generated in tax years beginning after December 31, 2017 may be carried forward indefinitely, but for taxable years beginning after December 31, 2020, the deductibility of federal NOL carryforwards is limited to

+80% of current year taxable income.
+Similar state law limitations may apply.
+In addition, under Section 382 and Section 383 of the U.S. Internal Revenue Code of 1986, as amended, the Code, and corresponding provisions of state law, if a corporation undergoes an "ownership change," its ability to use its pre-change NOL carryforwards and other pre-change tax attributes (such as research tax credits) to offset its post-change income may be limited, including as a result of ownership changes that are beyond its control.
+A Section 382 "ownership change" is generally defined as a greater than 50 percentage point change (by value) in its equity ownership by certain "5-percent shareholders" over a rolling three-year period.
+There is also a risk that due to regulatory changes, such as suspensions on the use of NOL carryforwards, or other unforeseen reasons, existing NOL carryforwards could expire or otherwise be unavailable to offset future income tax liabilities.

-As of December 31, 2022, Former Enliven had federal NOL carryforwards of approximately \$39.5 million, which do not expire for U.S. federal tax purposes.
-As of December 31, 2022, Former Enliven had California NOLs of approximately \$65.8 million, which will begin to expire in 2039 for California tax purposes.
-Former Enliven may have also experienced ownership changes in the past for both U.S. federal and state tax purposes.
-Former Enliven may have also experienced ownership changes in the past for both U.S. federal and state tax purposes.
+As of December 31, 2022, Former Enliven had federal NOL carryforwards of approximately \$39.5 million, which have no expiration for U.S. federal tax purposes.
+As of December 31, 2022, Former Enliven had California NOL carryforwards of approximately \$65.8 million, which will begin to expire in 2039 for California tax purposes.
+Former Enliven may have also experienced ownership changes in the past for both U.S. federal and state purposes.
 Former Enliven has not conducted any studies to determine annual limitations, if any, that could result from such changes in ownership.
 The potential consequences of the Merger on the NOLs of Former Enliven under Sections 382 and 383 of the Code have not yet been determined.

 Prior to the Merger, as of December 31, 2022, we had federal NOLs of \$122.8 million and state NOLs of \$113.0 million.
-We may have also experienced ownership changes in the past for both U.S. federal and state tax purposes, including as a result of our public offering of shares of common stock in July 2021.
-We are also expected to experience an ownership change as a result of the Merger; however, the amount of any applicable limitations under Sections 382 and 383 of the Code has not yet been determined.
+We may have also experienced ownership changes in the past for both U.S. federal and state purposes, including as a result of our public offering of shares of common stock in July 2021.
+We are also expected to experience an ownership change as a result of the Merger, however, the amount of any applicable limitations under Sections 382 and 383 of the Code has not yet been determined.

-As a result of the various potential limitations noted above, even if we are profitable following the Merger, we may not be able to utilize a material portion of our NOLs and other tax attributes, which could have a material adverse effect on our cash flow and results of operations.
+As a result of the various potential limitations noted above, even if we are profitable following the Merger, we may not be able to utilize a material portion of our NOL carryforwards and other tax attributes, which could have a material adverse effect on our cash flow and results of operations.

-Changes in tax laws or in their implementation may adversely affect our business, operating results, or financial condition.
+Changes in tax laws or in their implementation may adversely affect our business and financial condition.